Kreis Hohensalza: Demographics

 The district had a Polish majority population, with a significant German minority.

-Geographical features

-Table of Standesämter
+Standesämter

-"Standesamt" is the German name of the local / municipal civil registration offices which were established in October 1874 soon after the German Empire was formed.
+Standesamt is the German name of the local/municipal civil registration offices which were established in October 1874 soon after the German Empire was formed.
 Births, marriages and deaths were recorded.
 Previously, only duplicate copies of church records were used.
 By 1905, Kreis Hohensalza had the following 15 offices for rural residents:

 Amsee district was created in 1887 from Hohensalza district.
 Dziennitz district was created in 1890 from Lojewo district, Ostwehr district was created from Lojewo and Luisenfelde districts, and Schöngrund district was created from Gross Morin and Luisenfelde districts.
 Roneck district was created in 1905 from Argenau and Gross Wodek districts.
 In addition, the following cities were separate districts for urban residents: Hohensalza, Argenau.